prefpkg21/DAM-CPU/README.md

 - copy the damm_msgs folder into the libraries folder for the Arduino folder (usually in My Documents folder)
 - the settings change sketch is for having an intermediary process between PS4 remote and the opencr board
  - the complete control sketch will have the OpenCr board listen directly to the PS4 without needing to launch an intermediary
+ - To flash a sketch on OPENCR you will have to reset completely.
+To do this press and hold the SW2 button, press and release "RESET" button, and then after a second release "SW2"

 ## Xavier
 - Jetpack 4.2.3